How I Proposed – A Guide to Asking

 I never thought I’d be the one to propose.

-The Proposal
+Before The Proposal

-I hinted (too many times) at engagement scenes on TV.
+I told myself to be patient, but I’d find myself hinting (too many times) at engagement scenes on TV.

-I even made a Pinterest board filled with wedding ideas and “accidentally” left it open on his iPad… hoping he’d take the bait.
+I even made a Pinterest board filled with wedding ideas and “accidentally” left it open on his iPad…hoping he’d take the bait.
 He didn’t.

-I’d been waiting to be chosen for so long that I lost sight of the truth:
+I’d been waiting to be chosen for so long that I lost sight of the truth: I have a say in my own story.

 Step 1: Make the Rings

-I’d quietly rummage through his old ring box when he wasn’t around, taking mental notes about the styles he gravitated toward.
-He’s not one for flash, so I kept his ring simple: clean lines, something that felt timeless, and white gold because it would easily match the earring he already wore.
+He's not one for flash, so I kept his ring simple: clean lines, timeless, white gold to match the earring he wore every day.

 Step 2: Pick the Date